This Chorizo Bolognese is a chorizo twist on your classic bolognese with the sweetness of apricots and the smokiness of turmeric pasta.

 - Serve with pasta and a poached egg on top (optional) with parsley and extra oregano sprinkled on top as well.

-- Follow this recipe to make Turmeric Pasta from scratch (recipe is for 4 servings), OR
+- Follow this recipe to make Homemade Turmeric Pasta (recipe is for 4 servings), OR

 - cook dry pasta according to package instructions, but add the turmeric to the water as it boils, before you add the pasta.